Love and Loathing at the DNC

 Believe your eyes: that is a keffiyah on a Hindu priest on stage at the DNC.
 Of course, this was at the very end, as people are filing out.
 These two spoke & urged peace & an end to oppression.

-In other photos, the young social influencer known as “Harry,” who seems to have some ambitions, and Michael Cohen.
+In other photos, the young social influencer known as “Harry,” who seems to have some ambitions, and Michael Cohen, Trump’s former “fixer” and now a leading Trump critic.
 I have a photo of the back of Mehdi Hasan’s head in the crowd 😁.
 I did speak with both (Michael and Mehdi) & thanked them for their work.
 Cohen seemed stressed, so I put a hand on his shoulder.
 These are the weird moments that happen here.

 A few notes this morning: